42mix/speck/README.md

 # SPECK
 Simple library to get current and forecatsed weather information.
 GUI frontend will be added in the future.
-Currently only works with Python 3.8+.
+Needs Python 3.6+

 Powered by <a href="https://www.weatherapi.com/" title="Free Weather API">WeatherAPI.com</a>